swannodette/swannodette.github.com/_posts/2015-04-07-in-stillness-movement.md

 variadic function values requires an invoke and invokes aren't on the list of things that Google Closure will move.

-Simply put, the ClojureScript library was considered too dynamic to move by the Closure Compiler.
+Simply put, the large chunks of ClojureScript standard library was considered too dynamic to move by the Closure Compiler.

 So after assessing a variety of ways to make the top-level more static, I ended up deciding that top-level fns should be treated as a